 Putting it All Together

 This post should have shown you that there are tons of things you can consider to help you find the right kit for your needs.
 But you might be left a little overwhelmed by everything there is to consider.
-So here’s a brief run-down of three of the four full kits for sale here, and the benefits and downsides of each.
+So here’s a brief run-down of a few popular kits, and the benefits and downsides of each.

 - Simple to use.
 Screw on the cartomizer and use it just like you would a cigarette.